-Misconduct Warranting Suspension or Expulsion
+Misconduct Warranting Suspension or Expulsion Disciplinary Committee

-Disciplinary Committee

 If the judicial officer or designee determines that the student committed misconduct that warrants suspension or expulsion from the college, the student may appeal the decision to the Disciplinary Committee.
-If the student chooses to appeal, he/she must notify the VPSS in writing within 10 class days from the date of notification of the sanction.
+If the student chooses to appeal, he/she must notify the VPSS in writing within five class days.
+Depending upon the severity of the misconduct and whether or not the College believes there is a danger to other students, the accused student may be required to leave student housing while the appeal is heard.

 The Disciplinary Committee shall be convened in cases where the judicial officer's ruling results in suspension or expulsion from the college and the student wishes to appeal the decision.
 The VPSS will notify the Disciplinary Committee of the appeal and will provide all appropriate documentation and evidence.
 The Disciplinary Committee's decision is final except in cases when the student believes he/she was not afforded due process.
 In these cases, the student can make one final appeal to the College president who will review the case to ensure due process was given.
+The committee may decide to uphold the original sanction, apply no sanction at all, or may choose to render its own sanction.